mwhidayat/semantext/README.md

 - [x] **Key Word in Context/Concordance:** Gain contextual understanding by exploring the occurrence of specific keywords within the corpus.
 - [x] **Export Data to CSV Format:** Easily export analyzed data to CSV format for further in-depth analysis.

-## Future Features (Work in Progress)
+## Phase 2 (To Do)

+- [ ] **Statistical Measures for Collocation Extraction:** Calculate and display statistical measures, such as Pointwise Mutual Information (PMI), to identify and interpret collocations better, instead of plain frequency.
+- [ ] **CONLL-U File Analysis:** Read and parse CONLL-U file, which are a standard format for representing linguistic annotations.
+- [ ] **Keyword-Based Collocation Extraction:** Extract collocations that include a certain keyword.

+## Phase 3 (Backlog)

 - [ ] **Scraper - Google Search:** Retrieve articles based on specific queries for Google Search.
-- [ ] **Statistical Measures for Collocation Extraction:** Explore collocations based on Pointwise Mutual Information for more nuanced insights.
-- [ ] **Keyword-Based Collocation Extraction:** Extract collocations based on specific keywords.
+- [ ] **Machine Learning - Topic Modelling:** Identify and group similar articles based on their content using unsupervised machine learning algorithms.

 ## System Requirements